 Continue the questioning used in direct instruction.

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 56-57.

 Activity 2: The County Fair

-For the county fair, teachers organized games in the schoolyard.
-There is a slide mat station, where students run, take off and slide as far as possible on a wet plastic mat.
-For the analysis of the results, teachers divided the length of the mats into 5 or 10 equal sections.
+At the county fair, teachers organized games in the schoolyard.
+One of the stations featured a slide mat, where students would run, take off, and slide as far as possible on a wet plastic mat.
+To analyze the results, the teachers divided the length of the mats into either 5 or 10 equal sections.

 Strategy